dntoll/1DT902-introducerande-projekt/assignments/2 Blink External LEDs.md

 [![](http://img.youtube.com/vi/Wtd8pp-DW3w/0.jpg)](http://www.youtube.com/watch?v=Wtd8pp-DW3w "")

 ## Examination
 This task can be self-examined.
+When the LED's blink in the expected sequence you are done with the programming task.

 Check yourself so that you know the answers to the following questions.
  * Which leg of the LED is longer, the cathode or the anode?
  * Why do we need a resistor?
+ * How can we make the LED's blink faster?
+ * Where can you find information about the different hardware limits in the LOPY4 board?